Equimultiplicity in Hilbert-Kunz theory: Preliminaries

 Recall that a local ring is formally unmixed if $\Ass (0\widehat{R}) = \Minh (0\widehat R)$, or, in other words, $\dim \widehat{R}/P = \dim R$ for every associated prime of $\widehat {R}$.
 For example, a complete domain is formally unmixed.

 \begin{theorem} Let $(R, \mf m)$ be a formally unmixed local ring and $I \subseteq J$ are ideals.
 Then $J \subseteq I^*$ if and only if $\ehk(I) = \ehk(J)$. \end{theorem}

-The following lemma shows that the Hilbert-Kunz multiplicity of $I$ can be computed using the filtration $(\frq{I})^*$; it can be thought of as a generalization of the ``only if'' direction.
+The following lemma shows that the Hilbert--Kunz multiplicity of $I$ can be computed using the filtration $(\frq{I})^*$; it can be thought of as a generalization of the ``only if'' direction.
 We are interested in this filtration, since it is often more useful then the usual filtration $\frq{I}$.

 \begin{remark} If $R$ has a test element $c$, then, by definition, $c\sqrt{0} = c 0^* = 0$.
 Since $c$ does not belong to any minimal prime, it follows that $R_P$ is reduced for any minimal prime $P$ of $R$.
 Therefore the dimension of the nilradical of $R$ is less than $\dim R$.
-Thus $\ehk(I, M) = \ehk(I, R_{red} \otimes_R M)$ for any $\mf m$-primary ideal $I$ and module $M$. \end{remark}
+Thus $\ehk(I, M) = \ehk(I, R \otimes_R M)$ for any $\mf m$-primary ideal $I$ and module $M$. \end{remark}

-\begin{lemma} Let $(R, \mf m)$ be a local ring of characteristic $p > 0$, $I$ be an $\mf m$-primary ideal, and $M$ a finitely generated $R$-module.
+\begin{lemma} Let $(R, \mf m)$ be a local ring of characteristic $p > 0$, $I$ be an $\mf m$-primary ideal, and $M$ be a finitely generated $R$-module.
 If $R$ has a test element $c$, then